nexiality/documentation/commands/base/assertArrayNotContain(array,unexpected).md

 ### Description
 This command asserts that all the items in `unexpected` DO NOT exist in `array`.
 The parameter `unexpected` can either be a single item or multiple items separated by [`nexial.textDelim`](../systemvars/index#nexial.textDelim), as the case for `array`.
-The items in `unexpected`, should there be multiple, may contain duplicates - Nexial will resolve such issues behind the scene.
+If the items in `unexpected` contains duplicates - Nexial will resolve such issues behind the scene.
 However the assertion is performed upon each item in `array` **case-sensitively**.

 ### Parameters